 In this national park as with many that surround it, one of its significant features is the Hawkesbury sandstone (aka Sydney sandstone), named after the Hawkesbury River north of Sydney.
 And on many trails such as this one, the sandstone rock often captures our attention.
 We cross the stepping stones to begin our amble through land punctured by rocky outcrops and eucalypt trees, we marvel at the interesting rock formations along this track.

 As we traverse a wooden bridge, I glance above at the forest canopy and at the creek below.
 I’m admiring through the speckled sunlight the technicolour that surrounds.
 The autumn red leaves that are falling and somersaulting to the ground – have put me into a trance.
 Until I hear a scuffling noise, I see my nephew who is behind us battling with a leech!
 Our first encounter with the little critters on this trail!

 My husband turns around to see the wiggling leech pierced between my nephew’s fingers and praises him on his skill in being able to catch them.
 Not realizing that the leech had made an attack, and was prised off his leg rather than as a matter of choice to catch it from the bushland and investigate it.
 With a frantic extraction – the leech is catapulted safely into a faraway land.
 Laughing, my nephew reassures my husband that he won’t be going out of his way to catch them.

 We each found a leech attached and wiggling on our skin and drawing blood.
 It’s a ghastly sight to see a (sometimes giant) black worm attached to skin, and once it’s off it leaves a dripping trail of blood on its victim.
 Even with hiking boots – akin to armour, they are still able to penetrate.
-Or perhaps it’s just that they magically land on skin from somewhere, it’s actually a mystery to me how they suddenly appear on a human.
+They seem to magically land on humans from somewhere, it’s actually a mystery to me how they suddenly appear on our skin.